BelickNicko/AutoCVAT/README.md

 `pip install -r requirements.txt`

-This repository supports all relevant models from Ultralytics: YOLOv8 for detection and segmentation, FastSAM, and YOLO-World (Real-Time Open-Vocabulary Object Detection).
+This repository supports all relevant models from Ultralytics: YOLOv8/v9(and lower) for detection and segmentation, FastSAM, and YOLO-World (Real-Time Open-Vocabulary Object Detection).

 ## Adaptive Commands
 To interact with the repository, you need to set the following command in the cmd terminal:

-`python main.py --img_folder=image_cars  --weights=yolov8m.pt  --annotations_zip=cars_annotations `
+`python main.py --img_folder=image_cars  --weights=yolov8m.pt  --annotations_zip=cars_annotations  -yaml_pth=configs.yaml --save_photo=True --cvat_json=True`

 **Table 1.
 Explanation of CLI command values**